 Northern Lights is a favorite among beginners since they don’t smell very much, making it more stealthy than other strains.
 They don’t grow too tall, making them even stealthier.
 They also have a high yield.

 If you want a strain that is the easiest to get a high yield without extra, creative effort, one of the following marijuana strains is going to be the best choice.

 First, let’s look at Robert’s very own Gold Leaf.
 Its buds are gigantic and heavy, and it makes for a very strong Hybrid plant and product.
 It can actually get to 16 ounces or more of bud on 3 square feet if grown correctly,

 Still not sure what strain to use to get started?
-Find more high-quality cannabis seeds in our shop.
+Try our strain selector to choose the most suitable high-quality cannabis seeds in our shop.